 A strong gust of wind will blow loose insulation all over the attic.
 With Maine’s stiff sea breezes, I’ve seen several houses whose insulation is blown entirely to one side.
 Loose-blown insulation requires properly sealed and blocked eaves to prevent wind washing.

 Fiberglass and cellulose have different issues with fire and flame spread.
 Fiberglass is spun glass; it won’t burn at any normal temperature.
-Under direct flame, it will simply melt.
+Under a direct flame, it will simply melt.
 However, most fiberglass batts are faced with kraft paper which most certainly will burn.